daniellavoie/confluent-platform-bosh-release/README.md

 ## Getting started on Bosh

-[Stark and Wayne](https://starkandwayne.com) provides an incredible [Bosh tutorial](http://ultimateguidetobosh.com/).
+[Stark & Wayne](https://starkandwayne.com) provides an incredible [BOSH tutorial](http://ultimateguidetobosh.com/).
 That is a recommeded first step to enter the world of Bosh.

 ## TL;DR - I just want to deploy